 The value of confession as a concept shouldn’t overshadow the deeply personal nature of the information you’re entrusting to another person, so you can’t just confess to anyone as part of your completion of AA Step 5.

 Alcoholics Anonymous recommends that confession be treated with delicate hands, and ideally, should be trusted to a member of your AA or another twelve step group.
 If possible, this other person should be your sponsor or someone else who you’ve known for long enough to develop a deep interpersonal connection during your recovery.

 That said, everyone who works all 12 steps of AA and similar groups understands what it means to confess in Step 5 and will not underestimate the value and the reward in what you’re doing in your recovery.

 Why Is the Admission of Wrongs Key in Recovery?

 If we think of the 12 Steps as a mountain, the first four steps are spent climbing up.
 You’re taking the difficult steps to confront a problem and then open up about the causes and how addiction has affected your life.
 When you reach Step 5, it’s sort of like you’ve reached the top of that mountain, and on the way down you can pick up the pieces, making amends and repairing relationships and other aspects of your life.
-Step 5 represents the transition from an internal process to an external one: When you’re ready to admit your wrongs to yourself, in prayer to your God and to someone close to you, you’re ready to make a commitment to recovery in full.
+Step 5 represents the transition from an internal process to an external one: When you’re ready to admit your wrongs to yourself, in prayer (if you choose) and to someone close to you, you’re ready to make a commitment to recovery in full.